TalnUPF/TENSOR-dialogSimulation/README.md

 - seeds/ has the basic topic seeds
 - dictSeeds/ has the most important tokens of each seed
 - annotationWeb/ has an html page where the users can annotate how well our system is doing, to see it, just copy that into your var/www/html and access localhost/chatEval
+- build/ contains the files needed to generate a Docker with the demo.

 The other folders are just probably iterations of other content.